-The economic slowdown in China has mitigated, but the effects of stimulus measures on the Chinese economy remain uncertain.
-In the US, projections of economic stimulus are tempered by continuing concerns over the failure to achieve a long term solution to the issues of government spending, the increasing US national debt, and their negative impact on the US economy as well as concerns over potential increases in cost of borrowing and reduction in availability of credit as the US Federal Reserve begins raising interest rates.
-The presidential election of November 2016 and the policies that may be pursued by the new administration in the US have added further uncertainty to the global economy, and the prevailing political climate may lead to more protectionist policies.
+China continues to have room for economic growth, but such growth opportunities remain subject to political developments and uncertainties in the regulatory framework of the economy.
+In the US, economic growth is tempered by continuing concerns over the failure to achieve a long term solution to the issues of government spending, the increasing US national debt, and their negative impact on the US economy as well as concerns over potential increases in cost of borrowing and reduction in availability of credit as the US Federal Reserve begins raising interest rates.
+The policies that may be pursued by the presidential administration in the US (such as the border adjustment tax under consideration) have added further uncertainty to the global economy, and the prevailing political climate may lead to more protectionist policies.
 Globally, countries may require additional financial support, sovereign credit ratings may continue to decline, and there may be default on sovereign debt obligations of certain countries.
 Any of these may increase the cost of borrowing and cause credit to become more limited.
 Further, there continue to be signs of economic weakness, such as relatively high levels of unemployment, in major markets including Europe.
-Continuing conflicts and instability in various regions around the world.
+Continuing conflicts and instability in various regions around the world may lead to additional acts of terrorism, and armed conflict around the world.
 The ongoing refugee crisis in Europe, North Africa and the Middle East may contribute to political and economic instability in those regions.
 A resurgence of isolationist and/or protectionist policies in North America, Europe and Asia may curtail global economic growth.